Antasma-X/DataStructLib/README.md

 * Binary Trees
 * Graphs

-All of these (except Doubly Linked Lists) can support Generics by using the pre processor to define variable types
+All of these (except Doubly Linked Lists) can support Generics by using the preprocessor to define variable types

 ## Build
 To build the library follow the following steps: